GenericName192/TaskFlow/README.md

 ## Improvements and Future Developement

 <details>
-The AI could use with more tools atm its functionality is quite limited and to the point it hasnt manage to hit all the user stories yet.
+The AI could use with more tools atm its functionality is quite limited and there are still some bugs in it.
 I also feel like there are some database optimizations that could be done to make the site run faster.
 I also once again did not spend enough time planning and as such there were a lot of changes made during the development cycle that I should have decided on during the planning process I feel like I did better then I have done in the past the ERD I did helped but I still feel like this is an area of improvement for me.
 </details>